C2SP/C2SP/static-ct-api.md

 ## Monitoring APIs

-The entries in a Sunlight tree, as well as accessory information such as proofs and signed tree heads are exposed not through the RFC 6962 dynamic APIs, but as static assets which can be fetched with HTTP GET requests, and which can be efficiently cached and compressed.
+The entries in a log that implements the Static API, as well as accessory information such as proofs and signed tree heads, are exposed not through the RFC 6962 dynamic APIs, but as static assets which can be fetched with HTTP GET requests, and which can be efficiently cached and compressed.

-Note that all cryptographic operations (such as hashes and signatures) are as specified by RFC 6962, so these APIs can be thought of as an alternative encoding format for the same data, and operators MAY run a full RFC 6962 interface as a reverse proxy in front of a Sunlight log.
+Note that all cryptographic operations (such as hashes and signatures) are as specified by RFC 6962, so these APIs can be thought of as an alternative encoding format for the same data, and operators MAY run a full RFC 6962 interface as a reverse proxy in front of a Static API log.

 ### Checkpoints